 In a surah titled “the women” it is unsurprising to find that there are marriage laws concerning what kind of women men can marry.
 Ayat 23-25 are all about that.
 It is all described to men, and polygamy is a factor in play here.
 The incest rules are about what you might expect.
 A generalized explanation of the rules I don’t marry anyone in your immediate family, or anyone in your immediate family’s immediate family.
-This includes step-family and exes.
+This includes step-family.
 You cannot marry two sisters simultaneously.
 One which I’d never heard before: you are not allowed to marry anyone who nursed you or who was nursed by the same person as you.
 These laws only apply once you have converted to Islam, and any marriages you entered before conversion are still valid.

 You are not allowed to marry married women, which is to be expected…unless they are slaves?
 There is no further study of that exception in the surah.
 It also follows that if you cannot afford to marry a free woman, then you can take a believing slave for a wife, since God sees no class distinction amongst believers.
 If you marry a slave, you must still go through the proposal process by getting permission from her family and paying to her a dowry.
 There is some translation confusion as to whether the slave should not be sexually loose or inclined to take secret lovers, or whether by formally marrying her the slave is elevated above fornicator or mistress.
 The sentence structure and vocabulary of this phrase is beyond me, but I can see that all translations of this passage assume many connective words to justify their meanings.
 More translations favor judging the character of the slave before marriage, but I personally lean towards the latter idea.
 The very next sentence is about marrying slaves being a concession to preserve poorer men’s virtue, even though abstinence would be preferable.
 So if this concession was done to abate a man’s lust, the ayah would have a more positive drive if it was ensuring those women received some rights and benefits.